Voting closes on 30 June

 The gallery consists of two distinct parts: the conversion of a former 1805 gunpowder store into an exhibition space, and a 21st Century tensile extension which seamlessly fuses with the main building, and covers a glazed restaurant.

-Sixteen flats have been created above ground floor retail space; all of this is tucked behind part of the preserved and restored original façade of the Art Deco Queens cinema.
-The building complements the 1930’s styling of the façade.
+16 flats have been created above ground floor retail space; all of this is tucked behind part of the preserved and restored original façade of the Art Deco Queens cinema.
+The building complements the 1930s styling of the façade.

 This building was designed from the inside-out, appearing clean-cut and modern with a distinct Scandinavian heritage.
-It replaced a former 1960’s block to provide state-of the- art facilities for students and staff.
+It replaced a block from the 1960s to provide state-of the- art facilities for students and staff.